 Car/moped batteries, power tool batteries and vapes should be taken to the waste and recycling centres at Padworth or Newbury.

-♻️ Collection is fortnightly, on the same day as the other recycling services, but is chargeable via subscription.
-The council aims to phase out the charge when finances permit.
-Until then it has reduced the charge for the first bin, for the last two years.
+♻️ Collection is fortnightly, on the same day as the other recycling services, but chargeable via annual subscription.
 The subscription period runs annually from August.
-There’s no reduction for starting mid-year unfortunately.

 ✅ Kitchen appliances eg kettles, toasters ✅ Telecomms & computers ✅ DIY/garden electricals ✅ Radios & music players